 IDC is a national industrial development finance institution founded in 1940.
 It is wholly owned by the Government of South Africa under the supervision of the Department of Trade Industry and Competition.
-IDC provides financing to industrial clients in sectors such as mining, energy, textiles, and infrastructure.
+IDC provides financing to industrial clients in sectors such as mining, energy, textiles and infrastructure.
 IDC is headquartered in Sandown, South Africa.

-ESG risks associated with the Issuer
+ESG risks associated with the Issuer's industry

-IDC is classified in the Development Banks industry, as per ISS ESG's sector classification.
-Key sustainability issues faced by companies in this industry are Sustainability Standards for financial products and services, Goal-oriented promotion of sustainability issues, Climate change and related risks, Labor standards and working conditions.
+IDC is classified in the development banks industry, as per ISS ESG's sector classification.
+Key sustainability issues faced by companies in this industry are sustainability standards for financial products and services, goal-oriented promotion of sustainability issues, climate change and related risks, and labor standards and working conditions.